Experienced Legal Guidance Serving all of Upstate New York

 You should talk with and hire an experienced attorney before you submit your administrative appeal.
 Often times when a client is denied coverage, the denial letter will recite certain provisions of ERISA giving the insured the right to file what is known as an internal appeal with the insurance carrier.
 It is absolutely critical that you have an attorney during this process as you will be foreclosed from submitting additional material once that appeal has been concluded.
 Getting it right during the appeal process is the single most important component of a successful lawsuit down the road in Federal Court.
 An experienced ERISA lawyer will know how to gather persuasive evidence for inclusion in the administrative record on appeal.

 Remember, insurance carriers have a myriad of resources, including staff who are well-trained in finding creative ways to deny or terminate your claim, often times unjustly.
 In order to adequately prepare yourself and to level the playing field, it is essential that you retain competent attorneys experienced in ERISA litigation.
 Additionally, utilizing an attorney during the initial claims process will improve your chances of being approved.
 Legal representation will help not only with initial claim approval, but potential settlement following initial denials down the road.

 Contact us today to schedule a free appointment with one of our attorneys with extensive ERISA experience and results.
-We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Latham and Saratoga Springs, NY.
+We offer convenient meeting times at any of our four regional law offices in Albany, Troy, Schenectady and Saratoga Springs, NY.
 Call us at (518) 274-5820 to learn how we can help you.